tanrode/LipSync-viseme-generator/README.md

 # LipSync-viseme-generator
 Convert speech to text to phonemes to visemes for effective LipSyncing

-Trascript of the Audio File
+Transcript of the Audio File
 ![image](https://github.com/user-attachments/assets/1916fca3-0e62-4204-af19-a2dff47c4ec1)

 Phonemes & Visimes for each word: